yanwenwang24/Research-Notes/Projects/2024-Interethnic-Marriage-China.md

 ---
-title: "Bridging Ethnic Boundaries: The Evolution of Interethnic Marriage in China, 1982-2010"
+title: "Breaking Ethnic Boundaries: The Evolution of Interethnic Marriage in China, 1982-2010"
 status: on-going
 tags:
   - status-exchange